rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 15: }
 ````

-Line 11 returns an empty `Optional` when we can’t calculate an average.
-Lines 12 and
-13 add up the scores.
-There is a functional programming way of doing this math, but we
-will get to that later in the chapter.
-In fact, the entire method could be written in one line,
-but that wouldn’t teach you how `Optional` works!
-Line 14 creates an `Optional` to wrap the
+Line 11 returns an **Empty `Optional`** (using the `static` factory method `Optional.empty()`) when we can’t calculate an average.
+Lines 12 and 13 add up the scores.
+There is a functional programming way of doing this math, but we will get to that later.
+In fact, the entire method could be written in one line, but that wouldn’t teach you how `Optional` works!
+Line 14 creates an `Optional` to wrap the average from a **non-null value** with the `static` factory method `Optional.of(...)`.
-average.

 Calling the method shows what is in our two boxes: